 - An anti-inflammatory (such as Rimadyl, Metacam, Deramaxx, Previcox.)

 - And an opioid pain medication (my favorite is Tramadol, three times a day)

 If you give these medications to your dog consistently for a 5-7 day period of time you will 100% know if your dog is dealing with any kind of pain.
 If they are in pain then you will notice they are more active, more alert and in general, you will notice that they simply “feel better”.

 The result of this “trial” will help both you and your veterinarian to make a plan for your dog’s long-term management.

 - Make sure you have at least a basic understanding of pain management.

 - Make sure you bring this up in conversation with your veterinarian so that you can gauge their awareness or perspective on this topic.

 Additional Pain Management

-Additionally, a well formulated joint supplement that covers all your dog’s joint nutritional needs is a valuable addition to their diet.
+Additionally, a well-formulated joint supplement that covers all your dog’s joint nutritional needs is a valuable addition to their diet.
 GlycanAid HA was formulated with this in mind.
-We are one of the few companies in the market place that adds uptake enhancers to our supplements which help your dog’s body absorb the nutrients more efficiently.
+We are one of the few companies in the marketplace that add absorption enhancers to our supplements which help your dog’s body absorb the nutrients more efficiently.